How the return of poaching threatens India’s tiger success story

 One theory is that Solo was poisoned by villagers, possibly angered by the threat she and other tigers pose to their livestock.
 Villagers have been known to use commonly available pesticides as a reliable method of killing big cats, says Kuldeep Chaturvedi, a member of the tiger protection force in Bandhavgarh tiger reserve.

-Rahim describes Solo’s death as a “huge loss for the park” and as sad as it was shocking.
+Rahim describes Solo’s death as a “huge loss for the park”, and as sad as it was shocking.
 But the cause of death was not a surprise, recognised as one of the two most common ways in which tigers are deliberately killed in India.

 “[This is] how tigers die – either they are poisoned out of vengeance or they are electrocuted,” the tiger reserve’s current sub-divisional officer Sudhir Mishra tells The Independent.
 “You cannot rule out poaching, it is not going away, ever,” he adds.